Air-raid alert — Prystolychna hromada · Alert status unavailable — check alerts.in.ua

 Living in the village

-Prolisky has its own shops, supermarkets, cafés, and a school.
+Prolisky has its own shops, supermarkets and cafés, a kindergarten and a primary school; the hub school — Shchaslyve Academic Lyceum — is in neighbouring Shchaslyve.
+Per the village council, Prolisky covers 297.65 hectares with 231 private houses and 1,047 apartments: 2,217 residents were registered as of 1 January 2022, while more than 3,000 actually live here.
 The mix of quiet, greenery, and closeness to Kyiv makes it a convenient place both to visit and to live near the capital.